tommywalsh/csotp/README.md

 ### More complicated operations

 You can also enter band or album mode for something you are not currently listening to.
 To do this, long-press on the band or album button and then select your choice from the list.
+There are buttons on either side of the list to handle quick course/fine scroll changes.

 This is a more complicated operation that requires a little bit of attention, so wait until you're at a red light to do this, okay?

 ## How to install CSotP in your car
 1) Rip out your OEM car stereo and throw it in the trash can.
 2) Install a simple 12V bluetooth receiver/amplifier in its place.
 Ideally this will have an analog volume knob and absolutely no other controls.
 3) Get a cheap used Android device and install this software onto it.
-4) Configure the device to auto-connect to your receiver.
+4) Configure the device to auto-connect to your receiver, and to auto-adjust its brightness.
-5) Attach device to your dashboard with velcro tape.
+5) Attach Android device to your dashboard with duct tape.
+6) Run a USB charger to your car's cigarette lighter and leave it plugged in.

 # But, why?
 (A rant/manifesto)